postlund/pyatv/docs/documentation/supported_features.md

 ## MRP

-This protocol was introduced in tvOS and superseeds DMAP.
+This protocol was introduced in tvOS and superseds DMAP.
 It has the same features as well as new ones, like notion of apps and game pad controls.

 ### Supported Features